-For example, the department installed a new computer system, Swift Justice, shortly before the site visits began in 1997.
-It provides officers with report-writing software, which allows new incident data to be immediately incorporated into the system, links the data with jail and dispatch information, and offers improved storage and reporting functions.
-While department personnel were generally pleased with the transition to the new system and its capacities, both officers and prosecutors missed the traditional access to paper reports for reviewing cases.
+One example is the opportunity offered by a new computer system, Swift Justice, that the department had installed shortly before the site visits began in 1997.
+It provided officers with report-writing software that allowed new incident data to be immediately incorporated into the system, linked the data with jail and dispatch information, and offered improved storage and reporting functions.
+While department personnel were generally pleased with the transition to the new system and its capacities, both officers and prosecutors missed the traditional access to paper reports for review of cases.
 Prosecutors, in particular, suffered from the limited information flow.
-They had been accustomed to learning about cases promptly by looking through a basket of reports as they (the prosecutors) passed through the police department, but the new computer system, to which the prosecutors were not linked, eliminated these hard copies.
-Nevertheless, the new system allows the department to produce incident reports, monthly and annual reports, and other analyses more quickly and efficiently than it had before.
-The department clerk manages the system, creating the reports and providing technical assistance to the officers.
-It is unclear, however, whether the available statistics are used by the chief or others to determine or change departmental strategy.
-In other words, opportunities for better institutional linkage between the police department and the prosecutors office and for improved strategic planning may have been bypassed.
+They had been accustomed to learning about cases promptly by looking through a basket of reports as they (the prosecutors) passed through the police department, but the new computer system, which the prosecutors were not linked into, eliminated these hard copies.
+Nevertheless, the new system enabled the department to produce incident reports, monthly and annual reports, and other types of analyses more quickly and efficiently than it had before.
+The department clerk managed the system, creating the reports and providing technical assistance to the officers.
+It was unclear, however, whether the available statistics were used by the chief or others to determine, or change, departmental strategy.
+In other words, opportunities for better institutional linkage between the police department and prosecutors' office and for improved strategic planning may have been bypassed.

 The retrocession agreement is a second example of challenges faced by the department.
-Signed by the State of Montana, the Confederated Salish and Kootenai Tribes, and all the jurisdictions (except Lake County) within the reservation boundaries, 22 the agreement cedes "exclusive jurisdiction over misdemeanor crimes committed by Indians" back to the Tribes.
-23 This right had been withdrawn from the Confederated Tribes under the provisions of PL 83-280 (which subjected many Indian nations to the criminal misdemeanor jurisdiction of the States).
+Signed by the state of Montana, the Confederated Salish and Kootenai Tribes, and all the jurisdictions (except Lake County) within the reservation boundaries,115 the agreement cedes "exclusive jurisdiction over misdemeanor crimes committed by Indians" back to the Tribes.116 This right had been withdrawn from the Flathead Nation under the provisions of Public Law 280 (which subjected many Indian nations to the criminal misdemeanor jurisdiction of the states).
 Retrocession engendered a flood of new police activity.
 Calls to the department nearly doubled between 1993 and 1996, from 4,109 to 7,049.
-To its credit, the Salish and Kootenai department adjusted well to its increase in size and activity level, as well as to the new jurisdictional rules.
-Salish and Kootenai officers reported (and we observed) that they worked well with officers from the other jurisdictions, even the Lake County deputies (although on an administrative level, Lake County and the Confederated Tribes did not have a warm relationship).
-Even so, the retrocession agreement continues to implicitly challenge the department to move beyond reliance on rapid-response policing to rethinking its strategy and role in the community.
+To its credit, the CKST department adjusted well to its increase in size and activity level, as well as to the new jurisdictional rules.
+Flathead officers reported (and we observed) that they worked well with officers from the other jurisdictions, even the Lake County deputies (although on an administrative level, Lake County